-Law Partners’ Saints slay the
+Law Partners’ Saints Slay the Competition to Snare the Championship.

 It may have been a frosty winter’s weekend across the state, but that did little to halt the red hot Law Partners sponsored St George Saints from storming to Waratah League Men’s Division 1 glory.